ashleysommer/sanic-cors/README.rst

 .. code:: bash

-    $ pip install -U flask-cors
+    $ pip install -U sanic-cors

 Usage
 -----

-This package exposes a Flask extension which by default enables CORS support on all routes, for all origins and methods.
+This package exposes a Sanic extension which by default enables CORS support on all routes, for all origins and methods.
 It allows parameterization of all CORS headers on a per-resource level.
 The package also contains a decorator, for those who prefer this approach.

 Simple Usage
 ~~~~~~~~~~~~

-In the simplest case, initialize the Flask-Cors extension with default
+In the simplest case, initialize the Sanic-Cors extension with default
 arguments in order to allow CORS for all domains on all routes.
 See the
-full list of options in the `documentation <http://flask-cors.corydolphin.com/en/latest/api.html#extension>`__.
+full list of options in the `documentation <http://sanic-cors.corydolphin.com/en/latest/api.html#extension>`__.

 .. code:: python

+    from sanic import Sanic
-    from flask import Flask
+    from sanic.response import text
-    from flask_cors import CORS, cross_origin
+    from sanic_cors import CORS, cross_origin

-    app = Flask(__name__)
+    app = Sanic(__name__)
     CORS(app)

     @app.route("/")
-    def helloWorld():
+    def helloWorld(request):
-      return "Hello, cross-origin-world!"
+      return text("Hello, cross-origin-world!")

 Resource specific CORS
 ^^^^^^^^^^^^^^^^^^^^^^